 Waimakariri River

-Many New Zealand rivers have beautiful Maori names.
-This is Waimakariri River that brings melt water from Arthur’s Pass to the Pacific Ocean.
+Many New Zealand rivers have nice names that come from the Maori language.
+This is the Waimakariri River letting melt water from Arthur’s Pass flow to the Pacific Ocean.

 A narrow New Zealand bridge

-This is what most bridges in New Zealand look like, old, worn and incredibly narrow.
-But before you notice you’ll get used to driving on this kind of bridges.
+This is what most New Zealand bridges look like: old, worn and incredibly narrow.
+It looks scary in the beginning, but before you notice you will get used to driving on New Zealand bridges.

 Driving from Christchurch to Greymouth: Arthur’s Pass National Park

-In Arthur’s Pass you are on the top of New Zealand.
-The pass divides South Island in two parts, the rainy east and the drier west.
+In Arthur’s Pass you are almost on the top of New Zealand.
+The pass divides South Island in two, the very rainy east and the less rainy west.

-The pass is surrounded by a national park that has sixteen peaks exceeding 2000 m!
-Arthur’s Pass itself is at 920 m.
+The pass is surrounded by a national park that has sixteen peaks exceeding 2000 m.
+Arthur’s Pass itself is at the altitude of 920 m.

 Devil’s Punchbowl Falls, Arthur’s Pass